What Are Administrative Expenses?

 - Finance and insurance cost.

 - Insurance Costs

 - Building Rent and Maintenance Costs

-As we had discussed earlier, an organization incurs various indirect cost which is not always directly proportional to production quantity but all such expenses cannot be classified as administrative expenses.
-For example, the organization incurs commission cost on selling its product, this cost is selling expense and not an administrative expense.
-Selling expenses are dependent on the number of goods sold i.e. selling expenses may be directly proportional to the number of goods sold by an organization whereas they are independent i.e. it either does not dependent on the quantity of production level or it is dependent up to the certain level of production.
+As we had discussed earlier, an organization incurs various indirect costs,Indirect Costs,Indirect cost is the cost that cannot be directly attributed to the production.
+These are the necessary expenditures and can be fixed or variable in nature like the office expenses, administration, sales promotion expense, etc. which are not always directly proportional to production quantity.
+Still, all such expenses cannot be classified as administrative expenses.
+For example, the organization incurs commission costs on selling its product.
+This cost is a selling expense and not an administrative expense.
+Selling expenses are dependent on the number of goods sold, i.e., selling expenses may be directly proportional to the number of goods sold by an organization.
+In contrast, they are independent, i.e., either not dependent on the quantity of production level or it is dependent on the specific level of production.

-This has been a guide to Administrative Expenses and its meaning.
-Here we discuss the list of administrative expenses along with examples and differences from selling expenses.
+This has been a guide to what are Administrative Expenses.
+Here we explain its formula, examples, list, and compare it with selling expenses.
 You can learn more about financing from the following articles –